 If Else Statement Example

 In this Python If Else statement program, we will place 4 different lines.
 When the condition is met true, it will display 2 distinct lines.
 When the conditional expression evaluates to false, we will show the other 2 statements using this else block code.

 # Example marks = int(input(" Please Enter Your Subject Marks: ")) if marks >= 50: print(" Congratulations ") #s1 print(" You cleared the subject ") #s2 else: print(" You Failed") #s3 print(" Better Luck Next Time") #s4

 Please save this file and run the script file by pressing F5.

 For the demo purpose, we enter 60 as marks, which is greater than 50.
 That’s why if else program printed (s1 and s2) inside the If block.

 You cleared the subject

-To demonstrate the else clause, we entered 30 as marks.
-It means Condition is FALSE so, s3 and s4 inside the else block will print.
+We entered 30 as marks.
+It means Condition is FALSE, so s3 and s4 inside the else block will print.

-First, we asks the user to enter marks. int() restrict the user not to enter non integer values.
+First, we ask the user to enter marks. int() restrict the user not to enter non-integer values.

-If you look at the python if else, If Value stored in the marks variable is greater than or equal to 50, then following print lines will execute.
-When it is less than 50, below code, inside the Else will execute.
+When you look at the if else, the Value stored in the marks variable is greater than or equal to 50, then the following print lines will execute.
+If it is less than 50, the below code inside the Else will execute.